datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Section 5.6  Resignation of Manager  TC "Section 5.6  Resignation of Manager" \\f C \\l "2" .
-A Manager may resign from his position as a Manager at any time upon not less than 30 days’ prior written notice to all of the Members.
+A Manager may resign from his position as a Manager at any time upon not less than 30 days' prior written notice to all of the Members.

 Section 5.7  Officers  TC "Section 5.7  Officers" \\f C \\l "2" .
 The